Government lifts ban on inter-county travel and commercial flights, in a planned phased re-opening of the economy

-Borders/Flights: All international passenger flights suspended from 25 March, except for inbound and outbound repatriations and cargo; Borders with Somalia and Tanzania closed since 17 May, except for cargo.
+Borders/Flights: International passenger flights which were suspended from 25 March, except for inbound and outbound repatriations and cargo, restarted on 1 August.
+Borders with Somalia and Tanzania closed since 17 May, except for cargo.

-Containment measures: Countrywide curfew (9 p.m. to 4 a.m.) effective from 7 June; cessation of movement from other counties into and out of Nairobi, Mombasa and Mandera; public gatherings limited to 10 people; masks to be worn in public areas.
+Containment measures: Countrywide curfew (9 p.m. to 4 a.m.); public gatherings limited to 10 people; masks to be worn in public areas; all pubs closed and sale of alcohol in restaurant banned.

 On 22 April, Human Rights Watch (HRW) launched a report denouncing several allegedly cases of police violence.
 According to HRW, officers shot and beat people at markets or returning home from work, even before the daily start of the curfew.
 The organization documented cases of police breaking into homes and shops, extorting money from residents or looting food in several locations across the country.
-HRW urged Kenyan authorities to ensure that the police do not use excessive force.
 The Government of Kenya's Independent Policing Oversight Authority has recorded at least 35 cases of police brutality related to enforcement of the COVID-19 curfew, 12 of which resulted in death, and has opened investigations into a number of the cases.

 The Government has earmarked Ksh40 billion (approximately US$377.7 million) in funds for additional health expenditure, including enhanced surveillance, laboratory services, isolation units, equipment, supplies, and communication; social protection and cash transfers; food relief; and funds for expediting payments of existing obligations to maintain cash flow for businesses during the crisis.